Book of Job: Prologue on Earth and in Heaven

 In chapter 1, the prologue on Earth introduces Job as a righteous man, blessed with wealth, sons, and daughters, who lives in the land of Uz.
 The scene then shifts to Heaven, where God asks Satan (הַשָּׂטָן) for his opinion of Job's piety.
-Satan accuses Job of being pious only because God has materially blessed him; if God were to take away everything that Job has, then he would surely curse God.
+Satan accuses Job of being pious only because he believes God is responsible for his happiness; if God were to take away everything that Job has, then he would surely curse God.